 DreamFit’s Top Fifteen Benefits of Bamboo

-Last month/week/whatever, we looked at the process the bamboo plant goes through as it goes from a grass to a healthy, affordable, and supple fabric.
+We recently looked at the process the bamboo plant goes through as it goes from grass to a healthy, affordable, and supple fabric.

 Thousands of people and industries tout the benefits of this type of fabric, but what are the real benefits of Bamboo?
 And why are our bamboo sheets consistently one of our most beloved sheet sets?

-Both the New York Times “The Benefits of Bamboo,” and the popular Organic Clothing website believe there are many, many benefits of bamboo that not only provide a sense of luxury, but comfort, and an environmental sense of responsibility.
+Both the National Library of Medicine’s “Application of Bamboo Plants in Nine Aspects,” and the popular Organic Clothing website believe there are many, many benefits of bamboo that not only provide a sense of luxury, but comfort, and an environmental sense of responsibility.

 We at DreamFit couldn’t agree more.
 We gathered their choices and used our own years of production experience to put together what we believe are the Top Fifteen Benefits of Bamboo:

 - Bamboo fabric has a natural sheen and softness that feels and drapes like silk but is less expensive and more durable.

 - Bamboo fabric is easy to launder in a clothes washer and dryer.

 - Because of the smooth and round structure of its fibers, bamboo fabric is soft and non-irritating, even to sensitive skin.